 Involution of the placental site also takes up to 6 weeks.
 Immediately after delivery, the placental site is elevated, irregular, and friable and is composed of thrombosed vascular sinusoids.
 These undergo gradual hyalinization.
 Most of the decidua basalis is shed over a period of weeks and is replaced by regenerating endometrium.
 Failure of normal involution of the placental site may lead to late postpartum hemorrhage.

 The basal portion of the decidua remains after delivery of the placenta.
 The decidua divides in two layers: the superficial layer and the deep layer.
 The deep layer, which contains some endometrial glands, regenerates new endometrium.
 Restoration of the endometrial cavity is rapid and is complete in 16 to 21 days.
 The superficial layer of decidua surrounding the placental site becomes necrotic and is sloughed off during the first 5 to 6 days.
 This postpartum vaginal discharge, made up of a mixture of blood and necrotic decidua, is called “lochia.”
 It is red for 2 to 3 days (lochia rubra), becomes paler as the bleeding is reduced (lochia serosa), and by 7 days is yellowish-white (lochia alba).
 The total volume of postpartum lochial secretion is 200 to 500 mL and lasts from 3 to 6 weeks.

 Regeneration of the Endometrium

 The deeper part of the decidua that contains some endometrial glands remains intact and is a source of a new lining of the uterine cavity.
-Restoration of the endometrium is rapid; by the seventh day, it ...
+Restoration of the endometrium is ...